SciTools/iris/docs/iris/src/developers_guide/tests.rst

  - Integration tests
  - Legacy tests

-All code changes should be accompanied by one or more unit tests, and by zero or more integration tests.
-New tests should not be added to the legacy tests.
+Ideally, all code changes should be accompanied by one or more unit tests, and by zero or more integration tests.
+And where possible, new tests should not be added to the legacy tests.

+But if in any doubt about what tests to add or how to write them please feel free to submit a pull-request in any state and ask for assistance.

 Unit tests
 ==========

-All code changes should be accompanied by enough unit tests to give a high degree of confidence that the change works as expected.
+Code changes should be accompanied by enough unit tests to give a high degree of confidence that the change works as expected.
 In addition, the unit tests can help describe the intent behind a change.